quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 have selected the same version if it received a Version Negotiation packet that listed the versions in the server's Other Versions field, plus the negotiated version.
 If the client would have selected a different version, the client MUST close the connection with a version negotiation error.
-This connection closure prevents an attacker from being able to use forged Version Negotiation packets to force a version downgrade.
+In particular, if the client reacted to a Version Negotiation packet and the server's Other Versions field is empty, the client MUST close the connection with a version negotiation error.
+These connection closures prevent an attacker from being able to use forged Version Negotiation packets to force a version downgrade.

 This validation of Other Versions is not sufficient to prevent downgrade.
 Downgrade prevention also depends on the client ignoring Version Negotiation